Dr Mortara, Dr R Phaal, Dr C Kerr, Dr F Tietze, Prof T Minshall, Prof R Mitchell

-- provide students with both an understanding of the issues and the practical means of dealing with them in an engineering context.
+- provide students with both an understanding of the challenges and the practical means of dealing with them in an engineering context.

 As specific objectives, by the end of the course students should be able to:

-- have a thorough appreciation of how technology is brought to address market opportunities, and how technology management supports that process.
+- have a thorough appreciation of how technology is used to address market opportunities, and how technology management supports that process

-- understand the core issues of technology management and the practical means of dealing with them in an engineering context.
+- understand the core challenges of technology management and the practical means of dealing with them in an engineering context

 Introduction: Technology in the business context